mozilla/DeepSpeech/doc/Decoder.rst

 UTF-8 scorers can be built by using an input corpus with space separated codepoints.
 If your corpus only contains single codepoints separated by spaces, ``generate_scorer_package`` should automatically enable bytes output mode, and it should print the message "Looks like a character based model."

 If the message "Doesn't look like a character based model." is printed, you should double check your inputs to make sure it only contains single codepoints separated by spaces.
-Bytes output mode can be forced by specifying the ``--force_utf8`` flag when running ``generate_scorer_package``, but it is NOT RECOMMENDED.
+Bytes output mode can be forced by specifying the ``--force_bytes_output_mode`` flag when running ``generate_scorer_package``, but it is NOT RECOMMENDED.

 See :ref:`scorer-scripts` for more details on using ``generate_scorer_package``.